MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/6_final_presentation/README.md

 ![Presentation Cover](https://github.com/user-attachments/assets/8d70c88f-57a3-4a0d-80e0-16e29bd125cc)

-This is the final presentation we prepared for this MIT Collaborative Data Science Project, presented on Thursday 28 August,2025.
+This is the final presentation we prepared for this MIT Collaborative Data Science Project, presented on Thursday, 28 August 2025.
 We looked at the challenges of maternal and children’s healthcare in Somalia, with a focus on how FGM (Female Genital Mutilation) impacts women’s health and child survival.